What is Lagom? The Lifestyle Trend We All Need Right Now

 ‘Lagom is a Swedish term, roughly translated means “not too little, not too much – just right”; if everyone takes a lagom amount from life, they will be content,’ the experts at Swedish cider brand Rekorderlig tell us.
 ‘Lagom encourages us to create a happy life by choosing to live a balanced and fruitful existence.’

-Is it a trend?
+Is Lagom a Trend?

-But Scandinavian lagom converts insist this isn’t a trend.
+Searches for Lagom continue to increase on Pinterest, and Ikea’s Lagom campaign cemented the term in the interiors mainstream, but Scandinavian lagom converts insist this isn’t a trend.
 (And it isn’t the new hygge, either.)

 ‘Scandinavian trends have dominated the headlines in the last year, and after the popularity of Hygge in 2016 it is easy to view Lagom as the latest trend, but it is far more than just that.
 Often dubbed “the secret of Swedish contentment”, unlike Hygge, Lagom is a philosophy and overarching approach to living your life.
 Crucially the foundation of Lagom is contentment and creating a perfect balance, believing if you take just enough from life for yourself, you leave enough for others to be happy.’ – experts at Rekorderlig

-How does lagom translate to the home?
+How does Lagom translate to the home?